5 Adventure Books Like National Treasure

 5. 1491: New Revelations of the Americas Before Columbus

 There were large, sprawling civilizations with tens of thousands of people.
-That had been recently decimated by disease, brought over unknowingly, for the most part by Europeans.
-This disease outpaced the rate of exploration by the Europeans, such that when they encountered new civilizations and new societies.
+That had been recently decimated by disease, brought over unknowingly, mostly by Europeans.
+This disease outpaced the rate of exploration by the Europeans, such that they encountered new civilizations and societies.
 These diseases had already ravaged those societies.

-It’s estimated that 90 percent of people in the Americas died due to contact with Europeans.
-Man makes the analogy of making assumptions about Indian cultures based on their view post massive pandemic.
+It’s estimated that 90 percent of people in the Americas died from contact with Europeans.
+Man makes the analogy of making assumptions about Indian cultures based on their view of a massive pandemic.
 Also, societal collapse is like making assumptions about the survival of survivors of the Holocaust based on how they looked once concentration camps were liberated.

-All three of these are fascinating questions, and the author goes into a lot of detail talking about the academic discourse about the number of people living in the Americas.
-Indians consciously shaped the environment to allow for the more big game allow for the types of food and plants they wanted to grow.
+All three of these are fascinating questions, and the author goes into much detail about the academic discourse about the number of people living in the Americas.
+Indians consciously shaped the environment to allow for the bigger game and the types of food and plants they wanted to grow.
 Also, they let them practice the type of agriculture they wanted to do.

 It extended across the entire North American continent through the practice of controlled burns to clear out the plants that weren’t wanted and to cultivate.
 Similarly, Amazonia is the other area that man focuses on heavily to answer this question of how many native societies impacted their environment.